How does IKEA make sure its wood is responsibly sourced?

 Our comprehensive due diligence system consists of:

-- Audits by IKEA and external auditors: We perform approximately 150 audits annually to verify the compliance of the wood entering our supply chain.
-IWAY audits, announced and unannounced, are carried out by approved auditors at IKEA business partners using forest materials and across selected high-risk supply chains.
+To verify the compliance of the wood entering our supply chain, IWAY audits are carried out by approved auditors.
+These audits, announced and unannounced, are conducted at IKEA business partners using forest materials, and across selected high-risk supply chains.
 IKEA does not accept wood that fails to meet the required standards of IWAY.
 That means no sourcing of wood from, for example, illegally harvested areas, areas with social conflicts related to the forest and no sourcing from Intact Forest Landscapes (IFL) or other geographically identified High Conservation Value Forests (HCVF), unless the area is certified by a forest certification system recognised by IKEA.
 We have integrated forensic methods such as anatomic, isotope and DNA analysis to verify wood species and origins as a part of our forestry due diligence system on a risk-based approach.

-- Certification: We require that our suppliers comply with the strictest standards developed by credible, global third-party certification systems, like the Forest Stewardship Council (FSC).
+We require that our suppliers comply with the strictest standards developed by credible, global third-party certification systems, like the Forest Stewardship Council® (FSC®).

 Under no circumstances do we accept wood that fails to meet our critical requirements.
 If we discover irregularities, we take immediate action.